-This document have been reviewed by the Company's sponsor, Stamford Corporate Services Pte Ltd (the "Sponsor").
-It has not been examined or approved by the Singapore Exchange Securities Trading Limited (the "SGX-ST") and the SGX-ST assumes no responsibility for the contents of this document, including the correctness of any statements or opinions made or reports contained in this document.
+This annual report has been prepared by the Company and its contents have been reviewed by the Company's sponsor, PrimePartners Corporate Finance Pte Ltd (the "Sponsor").
+It has not been examined or approved by the Singapore Exchange Securities Trading Limited (the "Exchange") and the Exchange assumes no responsibility for the contents of this document, including the correctness of any statements or opinions made or reports contained in this document.